ecalzavarini/ch4-project/README.rst

 ======
 This code has been employed in the following studies:

-1) Finite volume versus streaming-based lattice Boltzmann algorithm for fluid-dynamics simulations: A on\
-e-to-one accuracy and performance study, K.Shrestha, G.Mompean and E.Calzavarini, Phys.
-Rev. E 93, 023306\
+1) *Finite volume versus streaming-based lattice Boltzmann algorithm for fluid-dynamics simulations: A one-to-one accuracy and performance study*, K.Shrestha, G.Mompean and E.Calzavarini, Phys.
+Rev. E **93**, 023306 (2016).
- (2016).

-2) Micro-bubbles and micro-particles are not faithful tracers of turbulent acceleration, Varghese Mathai, Enrico Calzavarini,  Jon Brons, Chao Sun and Detlef Lohse, Phys.
-Rev. Lett.
-117, 024501 (2016).
+2) *Micro-bubbles and micro-particles are not faithful tracers of turbulent acceleration*, Varghese Mathai, Enrico Calzavarini,  Jon Brons, Chao Sun and Detlef Lohse, Phys.
+Rev. Lett. **117**, 024501 (2016).